 Whether it’s your business’ social media channels, email accounts or customer information, keeping your digital assets safe protects your reputation and your bottom line.

 It protects you against cyber-attacks and data breaches

 Safeguarding your business’ data and customer details is of paramount importance and there are countless consequences that a cyber-attack or data breach can have - financially, professionally and legally.

-A password policy that works to prevent repeat passwords being used across multiple accounts and platforms can help to make you less of a target for cybercrime.
+A password policy that works to prevent repeat passwords from being used across multiple accounts and platforms can help to make you less of a target for cybercrime.

 It helps to prevent unauthorised access

 You know who has access to your safe or business premises, but who has access to certain business accounts?
 How do you control their access to the account details?